 - Temporary dental filling material to keep the injured tooth protected until you can get to a dentist.1

 A minor dental injury such as a bit tongue or lip can be taken care of using your dental first aid kit.
 A knocked out tooth or serious dental injuries will require a visit to the emergency room or dentist’s office.
 If a tooth is knocked out, rinse it with cold water.
 Place the tooth back in the socket if possible.
 If not, place it in a clean holder with milk, water or saliva and get to the dentist as soon as possible.
 The first half hour is critical in trying to save the tooth.
 Only try to replace permanent teeth, not baby teeth.
-Stay safe this summer!
+Have fun and stay safe!